Cardboard boxes are beautiful in that they signify relocations and fresh starts. I’m sure you must be getting ready to pack some of your own!

 There is only one more thing you need to ask yourself is – How would I feel if I took this job abroad?
 Picture yourself in the future.
 If you feel like you might end up regretting your decision to work overseas, away from your close friends and family members, chances are this isn’t the right path for you.

-If your desires can be boiled down to a glamorous image of yourself in a foreign land, chances are this path isn’t for you!
+If your desires can be boiled down to a glamorous image of yourself for your job abroad, chances are this path isn’t for you!
 Many troubles and intricacies come along with this choice that you must undeniably consider.
 All I’m going to say is this: think twice before you fly high!